pohl-michel/time-series-forecasting-with-UORO-RTRL-LMS-and-linear-regression/README.md

 One can also use GPU computing to try to make the RNN calculations faster by setting the variable "beh_par.GPU_COMPUTING" to true.
 In that case, the parallel processing toolbox of Matlab is required.
 Calculations are faster with the GPU when using RTRL with a relatively high number of hidden units.

+"convert_csv_to_mat.m" converts the original csv data from the article by Krilavicius et al. in the "Original data" folder into the "data.mat" files in the "Input time series sequences" folder that "prediction_main.m" and "hyperparameter_optimization_main.m" can use.

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/prediction-of-the-position-of-external/multivariate-time-series-forecasting-on-3)](https://paperswithcode.com/sota/multivariate-time-series-forecasting-on-3?p=prediction-of-the-position-of-external)